Software License and Warranty

 1. When installing, one or two users have received the error message, "Invalid driver name or insufficient system resources" followed by a file name.
 This is caused when you have a fax allocated as your printer driver or when your printer driver has a fault or you do not have a printer installed.

 Workaround: install a printer driver for a printer that uses paper - use the generic drivers supplied with Windows if you do not have one for your printer.

-If when opening up the membership system you see the error message “Database Engine Initialization Error”, “Cannot Initialize with Different Configuration File”.
-You are currently running another application, which uses a Borland Database Engine (BDE), and you must close this application before opening the membership software.
+2. If, when opening up the system, you see the error message “Database Engine Initialization Error”, “Cannot Initialize with Different Configuration File”.
+You are currently running another application, which uses a Borland Database Engine (BDE), and you must close this application before opening the Dog Pedigree software.